 Equatorial by nature, this variety of cannabis are taller plants with thinner leaves and long flowering cycles.
 As the plant body is covered in less resin, the produced high is subtle and cerebral.

 The easiest way to find the difference between Indica and Sativa plants is by looking at them.
 Sativa plants are characterized by large, less dense flowers and leaves in contrast to Indica that appears compact and tight.
 However, hybridization has played a vital role in making the plants’ appearance deceiving.
+Shop the best sativa vapes from the Bloom Brands with popular strains like Green Crack, Blue Dream and Super Lemon Haze.

 But is There Really a Difference?